Memories A La Carte, Essays on a Life

 Please consider writing a review on Amazon.

-In this collection of humorous and heartfelt personal essays, I relate what it’s been like to be a woman living, growing, and surviving in America in the latter half of the twentieth century and beyond.
-The essays range from childhood in sunny San Fernando Valley to a joyful retirement in snowy Michigan.
-I talk about love and marriage, my showbiz days, divorce, depression, workforce dilemmas, motherhood, stepmotherhood and grandmotherhood – highlighting humorous and sometimes painful memories.
-I’m thinking there isn’t a woman out there who isn’t going to relate to some of these stories.
+In this collection of humorous and heartfelt personal essays, Kaye Curren relates what it’s been like to be a woman living, growing, and surviving in America in the latter half of the twentieth century and beyond.
+From a childhood in sunny San Fernando Valley to a joyful retirement in snowy Michigan.
+In between are love and marriage, her showbiz days, divorce, depression, workforce dilemmas, and stints as a mother, stepmother, and grandmother – highlighting humorous, and sometimes painful, memories.

 I so enjoyed this delightful, amusing, and poignant memoir!
 I found myself easily relating to the author's everywoman experiences and also intrigued by her more extraordinary ones.
 I look forward to reading more from her!